dwyl/PWA-Liveview/README.md

 - **Data Transport**:
   Use `Phoenix.Channel` to transmit the `Y-Doc` state as binary.
-  This minimizes bandwith usage
-  It decouples CRDT synchronization from the LiveSocket.
+  This minimizes bandwith usage and decouples CRDT synchronization from the LiveSocket.
   Implementation heavily inspired by the repo <https://github.com/satoren/y-phoenix-channel> made by the author of `y_ex`.

 - **Component Rendering Strategy**:
   - online: use LiveView hooks
   - offline: hydrate the cached HTML documents with reactive JavaScript components

+### LiveFLight page

 ## About PWA